About the scheme

 About the portable long service leave scheme

-Long service leave is an additional period of paid leave that workers may be entitled to after working for a company for a certain number of years.
+Traditional long service leave is an additional period of paid leave that workers may be entitled to after working for a company for a certain number of years, usually 10 years.

-In some cases, such as a worker permanently leaving the industry, workers may be eligible to apply for a pay-out of their long service leave.
+In some cases, such as a worker permanently leaving the industry, they may be eligible to apply for a pay-out of their long service leave.

 Related information